Super Lawyers

 Gardasil is a vaccine that is supposed to protect against HPV (human papillomavirus).
 HPV is a widespread viral infection passed through skin-to-skin contact.
 HPV is the most common sexually transmitted disease, and the majority of people will get HPV at some point in their life.
 Most HPV cases are entirely benign, but if left untreated, a very small percentage of HPV cases in women can eventually develop into cervical cancer.

 Merck obtained a fast-track FDA approval for Gardasil in June 2006.
 At that time, Merck was still reeling from the billion-dollar losses incurred after being forced to pull its drug Vioxx off the market.
 Within Merck, Gardasil was described as the “holy grail” that would help the company replace the revenues lost from Vioxx.
-Executives at Merk often said that “HPV” stood for “Help Pay for Vioxx.”
+Executives at Merck often said that “HPV” stood for “Help Pay for Vioxx.”
+Real funny.

 During the fast-track approval process, Merck concealed material facts about Gardasil’s effectiveness (or lack thereof) and safety.
 Merck failed to perform complete and appropriate medical investigations and studies during the preapproval or post-approval stages.